 With less than three months to the wedding, “save the dates” are kind of unnecessary.
 Plus, it would be just one more thing getting in the way of planning the actual wedding.
 Just email the date to your most important guests, and spend the time on getting the actual invites out as soon as possible.

-Pre-wedding photos are typically used for the “save the date” announcement (which you have eliminated, right?) and for your wedding website.
+Pre-wedding photos are typically used for the “save the date” announcement (which we eliminated) and for your wedding website.
 We just used snapshots for our wedding website.
 Yeah, they were not professional-quality, but in the end, no one will care or remember that our wedding website photos weren’t professionally shot, especially if your shots are funny or endearing.

 Because time is short, you’ll want to get your guest RSVP’s as soon as possible.
 Even saving a few days helps!
 We still sent out paper invitations, but they directed people to RSVP online.
 We used Minted.com and it worked out great.